calheb/InterSniffer/README.md

 ## Download
 If you prefer not to build it yourself,
-- Latest release found here: [releases](https://github.com/ctrl-alt-caleb/InterSniffer/releases/tag/1.0.0)
+Latest release found here: [releases](https://github.com/ctrl-alt-caleb/InterSniffer/releases/tag/1.0.0)

+Simply download the .msix file and install the program.

 [Back To The Top](#top)